streamlit/docs/content/develop/tutorials/databases/snowflake.md

 There are three places Streamlit looks for your connection parameters: keyword arguments in `st.connection`, `.streamlit/secrets.toml`, and `.snowflake/configuration.toml`.
 For more information, especially if you want to manage multiple connections, see the examples in the API reference for [`SnowflakeConnnection`](/develop/api-reference/connections/st.connections.snowflakeconnection).

-To configure your connection, you are required to have the following:
+To configure your connection, you must specify the following:

     - Your account identifier (`account`)
     - Your username (`user`)
     - Some form of authentication parameter (like `password` or `private_key_file`)

 If you don't have MFA on your account, you can just specify your `password`.
-Alternatively, you can set up [key-pair authication](https://docs.snowflake.com/en/user-guide/key-pair-auth) on your account and point to your `private_key_file`.
+Alternatively, you can set up [key-pair authentication](https://docs.snowflake.com/en/user-guide/key-pair-auth) on your account and point to your `private_key_file`.
 If you are just looking for a quick, local connection, you can set `authenticator` to prompt you for credentials in an external browser.

 In addition to the three required parameters to authenticate your connection, it is common to specify the default `role`, `warehouse`, `database`, and `schema` for convenience.
 For more information about required and optional parameters, see the [Snowflake Connector for Python](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-api#functions) documentation.